-NIOSH has used the draft agendas created by the sector and cross-sector NORA councils as input for the NIOSH Strategic Plan for FYs 2019-2023.
-NIOSH programs will use the burden, need, and impact method to write research goals that articulate and operationalize the components of the NORA sector and cross-sector agendas that NIOSH will address.
+NIOSH has used the draft agendas created by the sector and cross-sector NORA councils as input for the NIOSH programs used the burden, need, and impact method to write research goals that articulate and operationalize the components of the NORA sector and cross-sector agendas that NIOSH will address.
 NORA agendas and the NIOSH Strategic Plan are separate but linked.